Grades 6th - 8th District 8 569 Students2011 51st Street, Columbus, GA 31904

 October 30, 2009 – 50th Anniversary Celebration

-2016 JB Fuqua State Middle School Tournament Novice Champions
+2016 and 2017 JB Fuqua State Middle School Debate Team Tournament - Novice Champions

 2016 Georgia Milestones End-of-Course Physical Science 2nd place finish in the District – Student Growth Percentile of 81